pjscruggs/slogcp/docs/CONFIGURATION.md

 - Starts a server span when none exists (`StartSpanIfAbsent=true`).
 - Emits a request-scoped logger in the context (`AttachLogger=true`) with trace attributes.
 - Logs start and finish events, HTTP method/URL, status, latency, byte counts, and remote IP.
-- Demotes or drops health-check chatter when enabled via the shared `healthcheck` engine.
+- Demotes or drops health-check chatter when enabled via the shared `chatter` engine.

 Use `slogcphttp.InjectTraceContextMiddleware()` ahead of the main middleware to prioritise `X-Cloud-Trace-Context` parsing when no OpenTelemetry propagator is configured for it.